-Big Ben.
+Big Ben in London.
 Where is the Big Ben clock located.
 Big Ben inside tour.

 Big Ben what is it?

 Big Ben it is the name of the largest bell of Westminster Palace in London.

 The Palace of Westminster is located on the banks of the Thames River in the London borough of Westminster, where is located the British Parliament.
 It connects to Trafalgar Square and Whitehall.
 Its design is neo-Gothic and it is one of the only six bells.